This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Be sure to push the kill switch after it stops running — because, if yours is like mine, the electric fuel pump continues to run as long as the run button is in the ON position.

-For a single battery, you should disconnect and remove it to be stored in a warm environment.
-Make sure the water level is sufficient and that the battery is fully charged, then put it in a safe place.
+For a single battery… you should disconnect and remove it — to be stored in a warm environment.
+First, make sure that the water level is sufficient and that the battery is fully charged.
+Then, put it in a safe place.